declare-lab/tango/README.md

 # Tango: LLM-guided Diffusion-based Text-to-Audio Generation and DPO-based Alignment

+🔥If you enjoyed Tango, please check out our latest innovation, Jam, a lyrics-to-song generator: https://github.com/declare-lab/jamify

 🔥🎤 We have released TangoFlux, the new SOTA in text-to-audio generation.
 Now you can generate 30 seconds of audio in less than 3 seconds.
 [Please visit the Github](https://github.com/declare-lab/TangoFlux).

 <p align="center">